Hurricane watch posted for coastal Louisiana as Delta pulls away from Mexico

 A storm surge watch spans from High Island to the Alabama-Florida border and includes Lake Pontchartrain and Mobile Bay.
 The surge could cause as much as 11 feet of inundation along the coast of central Louisiana.

 The storm’s region of influence is expected to grow as the storm’s wind field expands before landfall.
-New Orleans may escape with only low-end tropical storm force winds, but any shift in the track eastward could increase storm effects there.
+New Orleans may escape with only low-end tropical-storm-force winds, but any shift in the track eastward could increase storm effects there.

 “NOW is the time to make sure you have a plan if you live anywhere along the northern Gulf Coast,” wrote the National Weather Service in New Orleans.